ramya24-may/Air-Exam---Gesture-Based-Quiz-System/README.md

 - MJPEG via Flask Response

 ## How to Use
--Run python app.py and open the browser
+- Run python app.py and open the browser
--Show your hand to the webcam
+- Show your hand to the webcam
--Read the question on the right panel
+- Read the question on the right panel
--Show 1, 2, 3, or 4 fingers for options A, B, C, D
+- Show 1, 2, 3, or 4 fingers for options A, B, C, D
--Hold the gesture steady for 2 seconds to confirm -Show 5 fingers to skip a question
+- Hold the gesture steady for 2 seconds to confirm
+- Show 5 fingers to skip a question
--View your score and detailed review at the end
+- View your score and detailed review at the end

 ## Research Gap This Project Addresses
 Most existing gesture projects (Air Canvas, Air MNIST, Virtual Mouse) are single-feature demos with no real-world use case.
 Air Exam is different: